What is business email compromise?

 Spoofed emails to HR professionals asking that an employee’s direct deposit information be changed to an account controlled by a criminal.

-Since then, BEC has morphed into multiple variants, including these seven:
+Since then, BEC has morphed into multiple variants, including these six:

 CEO Fraud

-CEO fraud is a spear phishing email attack during which an attacker pretends to be a company’s CEO in order to trick employees into transferring money to a bank attack owned by the attacker.
-This method can also be used in order to trick employees into divulging company or personal employee information to the attacker.
+CEO fraud is a spear phishing email attack.
+It’s when an attacker pretends to be a company’s CEO in order to trick employees into transferring money to a bank account owned by the attacker.
+This method can also be used in order to trick employees into divulging company or personal information to the attacker.

 CFO Fraud

-Similar to CEO fraud, CFO fraud is made up of the same type of attack, just in this instance, the bad actor pretends to be the company’s CFO.
-This usually broadens the range of financial transactions the attacker can ask for and may also increase the plausibility of the financial request since it appears to be coming from the CFO.
+Similar to CEO fraud, CFO fraud is made up of the same type of attack.
+In this instance, the bad actor pretends to be the company’s CFO.
+This usually broadens the type of financial transaction the attacker can ask for.
+It may also increase the plausibility of the financial request since it appears to be coming from the CFO.

 Personal email compromise (PEC)